So you have a website and you are really anxious to get visitors to your site. You have three broad strategies to get some website traffic.

 As you saw in the screenshot in the concepts section – Facebook allows for some hyper-targeted audience advertising.
 You can reach any group among its 1 BILLION+ users.
 The magic of Facebook is that everyone on the network self-defines themselves into neat little marketing packages.
 They tell you exactly what they like.

 So guess what?
 If someone says that they Like hiking…they will probably find your hiking store interesting as well.

 If you know the audience that you are trying to target – Facebook makes a great network to try.
 It’s the place to build awareness of your store and get in front of your target audience.
 Like Google, you can set your budget to as high or as low as you’d like.

-Facebook offers two main products – the ads you see on the side bar of the newsfeed, and promoted posts – which are just posts that you pay to appear in user’s newsfeeds.
-Here’s an overview on how to start with Facebook ads.
+Facebook offers two main products – the ads you see on the sidebar of the newsfeed, and promoted posts – which are just posts that you pay to appear in user’s newsfeeds.
+Here’s an overview of how to start with Facebook ads .

 LinkedIn is the social network for professionals.
 It’s not actively used by many people (except when job-hunting) – but it is hyper-targeted, and is used heavily by the people who do use it (recruiters, sales, etc).

 Ads are paid for by cost per click and has a very similar targeting functionality to Facebook, though not nearly as specific.
 If you have a website that relates to professionals or sales in anyway (or to a specific industry) – promoting your website on LinkedIn can be a great option.
 Outside of B2B, LinkedIn is typically an expensive option though.

 Twitter has recently really stepped up it’s advertising options – and has created some pretty amazing products.
 You can either promote your account, promote tweets, or promote hashtags.
 The selling point about Twitter is that you get to advertise to people who are already talking about your niche.